mukul-rathi/old-personal-website/_posts/2018-09-10-CNNBackprop.md

 ## Fully-Connected Layer

-The fully-connected layer is identical to that used in the feedforward neural network, so we will skip the derivation (see original backprop post) and just list the equations below.
+The fully-connected layer is identical to that used in the feedforward neural network, so we will skip the derivation (see [original backprop post]({% post_url 2018-08-31-Backpropagation %}){:target="_blank"}) and just list the equations below.

 $$  \frac{\partial{J}}{\partial{W^{[l]}_{jk}}}=  \frac{1}{m} \frac{\partial{J}}{\partial{Z^{[l]}}}.A^{[l-1]T} $$